Wangchimei/javascript_advanced/readme.md

 ### Methods

-- indexOf() - returns the index within the calling String object of the first occurrence of the specified value, starting the search at fromIndex
-  Returns `-1` if the value is not found.
+- `indexOf()` - returns the index of the first occurrence of the specified value, searching forwards and returning `-1` if the value is not found.

   ```
   email.indexOf('e');  // 4
   ```

-- lastIndexOf() - returns the index within the calling String object of the last occurrence of the specified value, searching backwards from fromIndex
-  Returns `-1` if the value is not found.
+- `lastIndexOf()` - returns the index of the last occurrence of the specified value, searching backwards and returning `-1` if the value is not found.

   ```
   email.indexOf('c');  // 13
   ```

-- split() - turns a String into an array of strings, by separating the string at each instance of a specified separator string
+- `split()` - turns a String into an array of strings, by separating the string at each instance of a specified separator string

   ```
   email.split("@")[0];  // "mei"
   ```

-- slice() - extracts a section of a string and returns it as a new string, without modifying the original string
+- `slice()` - extracts a section of a string and returns it as a new string, without modifying the original string

   ```
   email.slice(3, 6);  // "chimei"
   ```

-- substring() - returns the part of the string between the start and end indexes, or to the end of the string
+- `substring()` - returns the part of the string between the start and end indexes, or to the end of the string

   ```
   email.substring(3, 6);  // "mei"
   ```

-  ##### Differences between substring() and slice()
+  #### Differences between substring() and slice()

   The `substring()` and `slice()` are almost identical, but there are a couple of subtle differences between the two, especially **in the way negative arguments are dealt with**.

   The `substring()` method swaps its two arguments if `indexStart` is **greater than** `indexEnd` ( a string is still returned).
   The `slice()` method returns an empty string if this is the case.

   ```
     let text = 'Mario Kart'